Getting Down To Work

 At university you’ll choose a selection of modules to study each semester, each module investigating a different topic.
 To help you get a deep understanding of the module, reading lists are compiled by your lecturers for you.
 Sometimes you’ll be told what to read each week, or your list may have a wide choice of texts listed by topic.

-Using your reading lists regularly is essential, and you’ll learn a lot from them, not just about your subject, but also about what kind of sources are useful at university.
+Using your reading lists regularly is essential and you’ll learn a lot from them, not just about your subject, but also about what kind of sources are useful at university.

 Video - Tips on how to manage your course reading.
 View video using Microsoft Stream (link opens in a new window, available for University members only).